ixanza/tranquility/Modified Gameplay.md

 ## Gameplay Overhauls

-- Tranquillity uses the full suite of [Enai Siaion's](https://www.nexusmods.com/skyrimspecialedition/users/3959191?tab=user+files) mods to enhance all the core gameplay aspects of Skyrim.
+- Tranquility uses the full suite of [Enai Siaion's](https://www.nexusmods.com/skyrimspecialedition/users/3959191?tab=user+files) mods to enhance all the core gameplay aspects of Skyrim.
 The list of mods included are
   - [Andromeda - Unique Standing Stones of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/14910) which overhauls the Standing Stones.
   - [Apocalypse - Magic of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/1090) for new spells.
   - [Growl - Werebeasts of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/31378) which modifes werewolves and werebears.